davidofug/Manual-Currency-Pricing-for-WooCommerce-Products-mcpwp/README.md

 ![Navigate to your Wordpress Plugins](./assets/02-go%20to%20plugins.png)

 ### Step 3
-Click on  Add New
+Click Add New
 ![Add New Plugin](./assets/03-add%20new.png)

 ### Step 4
-Upload the Zip From your Download directory.
+Browse to Upload the downloaded plugin Zip file From your Download directory.
 ![Upload](./assets/04-upload.png)

 ### Step 5
-After Uploading the Plugin Click Install
+After Uploading the Plugin Click "Install".
 ![Install](./assets/05-browse%20and%20install.png)

 ### Step 6
-After Installing the Plugin Activate it to be able to use it
+Activate the plugin to be able to use it.
 ![Activate the Plugin](./assets/06-activate.png)

 You can now find the activated Plugin in Your Wordpress Plugin Directory.